 Instructions

-• Sauté and Deglaze: Push turkey to the side of the pan and add onion and other tablespoon of oil.
-Sauté for 3-4 minutes.
-Add shredded carrots, garlic, and ginger and saute for 2 minutes.
-Stir the vegetables and turkey together.
-Pour chicken broth in the pan and scrape the bottom of it to deglaze it.
+• Push the turkey to one side of the pan and add onion and remaining tablespoon of oil.
+Cook for 3-4 minutes, stirring occasionally.
+Add shredded carrots, garlic, and ginger and cook for 2 minutes, stirring frequently.
+Pour in the chicken broth and scrape any brown bits from the bottom of the pan.

-• Mix in Cabbage and Seasonings: Add cabbage, coconut aminos or soy sauce, vinegar, salt, and pepper.
-Stir well and cover with a lid.
-Reduce heat to medium-low and cook for 12-15 minutes, or until cabbage is to your desired tenderness.
+• Add the cabbage, tamari or soy sauce, vinegar, salt, and pepper.
+Stir well and cover.
+Reduce heat to medium-low and cook for 12-15 minutes, or until cabbage has reached your desired tenderness.
+Remove from the heat and add toasted sesame oil.

 Tap stars to rate!